razdoburdin/TG_3D/readme.md

 ||A^{\dag} A q -\sigma^2 q||^2 / sigma^2 ** 10^{cond1}

 Unfortunately sometimes first condition cannot be met with fixed dz and C due to numerical errors of integration.
-Thats way it can be useful to use another criterions.
+That's way it can be useful to use another criterions.
 The second criterion interrupts iterations than changing of value X=||A^{\dag} A q -\sigma^2 q||^2 / sigma^2 become to slow:
 (X_{i-1}-X{i})/X_{i-1}**10^{cond2}
 The third one interrupts iterations when growth factor start decreasing.